composify-js/composify/packages/docs/pages/docs/catalog/properties/node.md

-# Node property
+# Node Property

-A node prop accepts any React element or component.
+A **node** property accepts any React element or component.
-Use it when your component needs to render a nested piece of UI — like an icon, header, or other child element.
+Use it when a component needs to render a nested piece of UI, like an icon, a header, or another custom element.

 ```tsx showLineNumbers
 Catalog.register('Sample', {